PaddlePaddle/Paddle/doc/design/python_interface.md

 in above example, the `unique_name_generator` is introduced to make unique name with a prefix and can be used to generate variables' and operators' names.

 ## Scope Stack for Block Inherience
-Each block should has a variable scope that is inheriented from parent's variable scope.
+Each block should have a variable scope that is inheriented from parent's variable scope.
 That needs a stack of variable scopes, so that when user's model definition jumps out a sub-block, the following variables could be defined in current variable scope.